httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@path": /path
 ~~~

+If used in a response message, the `@path` identifier refers to the associated value of the request that triggered the response message being signed.

 ### Query {#content-request-query}

 The `@query` identifier refers to the query component of the HTTP request message.
 The value is the entire normalized query string defined by {{RFC3986}}, including the leading `?` character.
 The value is normalized according to the rules in {{SEMANTICS}} Section 4.2.3.
 Namely, percent-encoded octets are decoded.